 The manga started as a one-shot in 2018.
-On March 20, 2020, in a livestream that also announced the anime adaptation of Bleach's "Thousand Year Blood War" arc, it was mentioned that the oneshot would receive a theatrical anime short by Studio Colorido, which aired October 2, 2020 and is available to stream as a three-episode miniseries on Crunchyroll.
-The series began serialization in Shonen Jump on August 23 of the same year with an upcoming second "season."
+On March 20, 2020, in a livestream that also announced the anime adaptation of Bleach's "Thousand Year Blood War" arc, it was mentioned that the manga would receive a theatrical anime short by Studio Colorido, which aired October 2, 2020 and is available to stream as a three-episode miniseries on Crunchyroll.
+The series began serialization in Shonen Jump as a limited series on August 23 of the same year with an upcoming second "season."

 - Cute Witch: Noel and Ninny are regarded as witches and naturally are quite the lookers.